Note

-This is a guide to get you started using the Azure Kubernetes Service (AKS) service on Azure Stack Hub.
-This article describes how to deploy some test apps to your cluster so that you can get familiarized with AKS on Azure Stack Hub.
+This article helps you get started with Azure Kubernetes Service (AKS) on Azure Stack Hub.
+It describes how to deploy test apps to your cluster so that you can become familiar with AKS on Azure Stack Hub.
 The functionality available in Azure Stack Hub is a subset of what is available in public Azure.

-Before you get started, make sure that can create an AKS cluster on your Azure Stack Hub instance.
-For instruction on getting set-up and creating your first cluster, see Using Azure Kubernetes Service on Azure Stack Hub with the CLI.
+Before you get started, make sure that you can create an AKS cluster on your Azure Stack Hub instance.
+For instructions on getting set up and creating your first cluster, see Using Azure Kubernetes Service on Azure Stack Hub with the CLI.

 Deploy test apps

-If your stamp is connected, you can follow these instructions to deploy Prometheus and Grafana to the cluster.
+If your stamp is connected, follow these instructions to deploy Prometheus and Grafana to the cluster.

 kubectl get secret --namespace default my-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo